-Surfer’s Tribute Gives Lost Loved Ones a ‘Last Wave’
+Surfer’s Memorial Tribute: Honoring Lost Loved Ones with a ‘Last Wave’

 Just as the pandemic unfolded, Dan Fischer lost his father and his 15-year-old beloved dog in less than a year.
 Their losses were followed by the deaths of two aunts and his grandmother.
 He felt isolated and alone.